manuthecoder/setup-server/JOURNAL.md

 Currently these draw a lot of power from the raspberry pi so I need to look for a better way to power them.

+I can only control these via remote control and these lights do not have an API unfortunately

 **After installation!**

 ![alt text](journal-images/IMG_2472.jpg)